vapppu/11-kuvaesitys-gridin-avulla/README.md

 # 11-kuvaesitys-gridin-avulla

 Responsive image gallery with grid.
-Assignment for Helsinki Business College HTML and Javascript course.
+Assignment for Helsinki Business College HTML and CSS course.